beykyle/CGMF/README.md

-	-t $timeCoinc		[optional]	time coincidence window for long-lived isomer gamma-ray emission cutoff (in sec) -d $datapath		[optional]	overrides the environment variable CGMFDATA and default datapath -o $omppath		[optional]	use custom Koning-Delaroche global OM params, formatted in json at given path
+	-t $timeCoinc		[optional]	time coincidence window for long-lived isomer gamma-ray emission cutoff (in sec) -d $datapath		[optional]	overrides the environment variable CGMFDATA and default datapath -o $omppath		[optional]	use custom Koning-Delaroche global OM params, formatted in json at given path -r $seed                [optional]      use custom RNG seed (Note: RANDOM_SEED_BY_ARG must be set to true in config.h) -g $ZAIDsf              [optional]      Only de-excites fragments correspinding to ZAIDsf, with excitation energy, spin, parity, and TKE all sampled as if that fragment was produced by the fissioning nucleus

 ---